 - Organisation of an annual Weidenfeld Debate; and

 - Numerous networking opportunities throughout the year.

-The Programme is managed by the
+The Programme is managed by the Institute for Strategic Dialogue

 (ISD).
 ISD is an independent think tank working with leaders in government, business, academia and the media to develop multi-country responses to the major security and socio-economic challenges of our time and to enhance Europe’s capacity to act effectively in the global arena.

 Financial support is generously provided by the Fondation Hoffmann, a Swiss based grant making institution created in 2000.
 Its mission is to support the emergence and expansion of concrete projects which address global problems in today’s societies.
 The Foundation is particularly committed to fostering research and encouraging talented students.
 To date the Foundation has supported the creation of four academic chairs and funded a number of scholarship schemes and research projects with a particular focus on the environment and economics.

 Am I eligible?